-was a high school band In LEISURE SUIT LARRY IN THE LAND OF THE LOUNGE LIZARDS. players live one night in the programming to help me with life of Larry Laffer, nerd my work.
-After I went to g furned adventurer as he goes convention and saw the in pursuit of action, thrills and educational software that excitement.
+In LEISURE SUIT LARRY IN THE LAND OF THE LOUNGE LIZARDS, players live one night in the life of Larry Laffer, nerd my work.
+After I went to g turned adventurer as he goes in pursuit of action, thrills and excitement.
 He's searching for the ultimate experience of his sheltered life, but he might not live long enough to enjoy it!